 One of its most well known streamliners was the Prospector, a train that had a history dating back just prior to World War II during the early years of the new fad.
-Its earliest version very much resembled the Chicago, Burlington & Quincy's original Pioneer Zephyr trainset.
-However, it was problematic and short-lived.

 The reincarnated train that hit the rails about 10 years later was a much more elegant operation with an incredibly beautiful paint scheme unique to the Rio Grande.
-Altogether the train was an on-again, off-again part of the D&RGW for nearly three decades until declining ridership forced its discontinuance in the late 1960s.

 The history of the train dates back to 1940 when the Denver & Rio Grande was interested in entering the streamliner market itself but at the time financial troubles precluded any serious investment.

-However, the Budd Company suggested that the railroad try a very small two-car, Zephyr-like trainset that somewhat resembled RDCs (Rail Diesel Cars) was clad in the builder's classic fluted stainless steel.
+However, the Budd Company suggested the railroad try a very small two-car, Zephyr-like trainset that somewhat resembled RDCs (Rail Diesel Cars) and clad in the builder's classic fluted stainless steel.
 The Rio Grande jumped at the chance to finally be a part of the streamliner craze and took Budd up on the offer.

 The new little train was known as the Prospector and the D&RGW planned to use it to serve its Denver-Salt Lake City corridor (its primary main line), which was much shorter than the Union Pacific's line serving the two cities but fraught with stiff grades, tunnels, and sharp curves.